 Many people struggle to get a perfect night’s sleep.
 You might have tried to change your sleep routine, or cut down your caffeine intake, but breaking the cycle of insomnia can be difficult.
-So does magnesium help you sleep?
+Many turn to dietary supplements such as magnesium to help break this cycle of sleepless nights.
+So, does magnesium help you sleep?

 Magnesium supplements have gained in popularity as a potential sleeping aid.
 Healthy magnesium levels can protect the metabolism, stabilise your mood and help to improve heart and bone health.
 But, more importantly, for those with sleep issues, magnesium supplements might be able to help you get some shut-eye.

 Magnesium’s role in sleep and overall health is often forgotten and it’s not uncommon for people to have less-than-desirable magnesium levels.
 However, as magnesium plays such an important role, it’s actually one of the main vitamins that your body needs.
 Low magnesium levels can have a detrimental impact on the body as it increases the risk of chronic health problems.

 The magnesium your body needs mostly come from outside sources.
 For instance, the human diet contains many magnesium-rich foods, including: